-Labout Market Opinion or LMO is a letter (sometimes called Confirmation letter) issued by one department of the federal government of Canada.
-Canadian employers need LMO if they want to hire a temporary foreign worker (TFW).
+Labout Market Impact Assessment or LMIA (formerly known as LMO or Labour Market Opinion) is a letter (sometimes called Confirmation letter) issued by one department of the federal government of Canada.
+Canadian employers need LMIA if they want to hire a temporary foreign worker (TFW).
 There are very few exceptions to that rule.

-When Canadian government (Employment and Social Development Canada (ESDC) formerly known as HRSDC - Human Resources and Skills Development Canada) issues a positive or neutral LMO that basically means they are satisfied that:
+When Canadian government (Employment and Social Development Canada (ESDC) formerly known as HRSDC - Human Resources and Skills Development Canada) issues a positive or neutral LMIA that basically means they are satisfied that:

-At the present time (late 2013) there are over 330 000 temporary foreign workers in Canada.
+At the present time (mid 2014) there are over 330 000 temporary foreign workers in Canada.
 They are hired by both large and small Canadian companies.
 They work in skilled occuaptions, semi-skilled and low-skilled occupations, they are managers and supervisors.
 The number of foreign workers nearly tripled in the past ten years.

 In most cases temporary foreign workers are tied to the specific job and the specific employer.

 Despite the relatively high unemployment rates in Canada it is clear that Canadian employers heavily rely on internationally trained workers.
 That trend is likely to continue as baby-boomers retire, Canadian workforce ages and the number of young workers entering the work force is declining.

 Foreign workers need a work permit in order to take jobs in Canada (again, there are very few exceptions to this rule as well).
 Without LMIA their applications for work permit would be refused.
 Therefore Canadian employers must secure LMIA for them before foreign workers apply for their work permits and come to Canada to work.